 - Drizzle it over pancakes, crepes, french toast, yogurt…anything!

-- Pour some into tea to help soothe a cold or cough.
-Whisky is optional, but encouraged!
+- Pour some into a tea to help soothe a cold or a cough.
+Whiskey is optional, but encouraged!

 - I’ve caught my husband with the jar and a spoon in the kitchen, so don’t rule that out.

 You now have honey soaked lemons.
 There are so many awesome things you can do with honey-soaked lemons!
 Yum, yum, yum…